jchambers/fast-uuid/README.md

 That leaves the first problem: can we find a way to parse a UUID without breaking it into substrings first?
 It turns out we can!
 Here we have to move away from the handy parsing tools that the JDK provides us, though, and write some of our own.
 We can even go further and, because we know for sure that we're dealing with hexadecimal strings of a fixed length, we can write a parser that drops a lot of error-checking and flexibility and picks up a lot of speed in return.
 That's exactly what `FastUUIDParser` provides, and the result is that it can parse UUIDs a little more than four times faster than the default JDK implementation and, aside from the finished UUID, doesn't create anything on the heap that will need to get garbage-collected later.

-Here are some benchmark results:
+Here are some benchmark results under Java 8:

 | Benchmark                          | Throughput                                |
 |------------------------------------|-------------------------------------------|